Hartford in Minor Leagues:

 - Eastern League (1899-1901)

 After another mediocre season in the 1891 Connecticut State League, the Hartfords lost favor with fans and investors.
 The club disbanded and the Panic of 1893 prolonged their absence.
 Eventually, a new team surfaced in the summer of 1894.
 John Henry, Charlie Daniels, Steve Brady and his brother Jackson Brady formed the Hartford Elks.
-They were a semi-professional team backed by the Benevolent and Protective Order of Elks (Lodge #19).
-Though the team featured minor league players, the club operated independently from the Connecticut State League.
+They were a semi-professional outfit backed by the Benevolent and Protective Order of Elks (Lodge #19).
+Though they featured minor league players, the club operated independently from the Connecticut State League.

-After more than 20 years in the minor leagues without a championship, Hartford’s proud baseball community refused to be discouraged.
+After more than 20 years in the minors without a championship, Hartford’s proud baseball community refused to be discouraged.
 A minor league team would represent Hartford off and on for the next 5 decades.
 On August 17, 1925, Hartford players of yore were celebrated at Bulkeley Stadium.
 Connie Mack, Frank Gilmore, John Henry and Ed Beecher attended an exhibition game between Mack’s Philadelphia Athletics and a Hartford All-Star team featuring local pitching ace, Lem Owen.
 In a ceremony before the game, Gilmore gifted Mack a new set of golf clubs and the Hartfords of old received their last ovation from a crowd of 6,000 fans.